 Also, if you look carefully, you’ll notice buildings are constructed with nha ruong, a technique once used only for the royal family in Hue.
 This technique makes it so the wood is interconnected instead of connected by screws and allows the buildings to last for a much longer time.

-There’s a lot to do on the property, and, of course Mũi Né itself, but we had one objected of the day after our tour — the pool!
+There’s a lot to do on the property, and, of course Mũi Né itself, but we had one objective on the day after our tour — the pool!
 Anantara’s infinity pool has been around for about a decade and is massive.
 Even on Saturday when it would’ve been busiest, we never felt like it was too busy or noisy.

 We immediately made ourselves comfortable at the beach end and took up residence on the swim-up portion of Flow Bar.